 The U.S. Fish and Wildlife Service (USFWS) completed a Final Environmental Assessment for the take of passage (first year birds) Peregrine Falcons (Falco peregrinus) during 2008.
 The USFWS determined that 36 passage birds could be taken east of 100 degrees longitude without having any negative impacts on Peregrine Falcon populations.
 Overall take limits remained at 36 birds since 2009.
 On September 11, 2017 take was increased by the USFWS to 144 individuals, east of 100 degrees longitude.
 Each flyway was allocated 48 individuals.
-This year the USFWS and the Flyway Councils, which have members from each state, developed and approved a plan for take during the winter of 2019.
-During the winter of 2019 the Atlantic Flyway Council allocated the number of falcons to be taken among the Atlantic coastal states.
+This year the USFWS and the Flyway Councils, which have members from each state, developed and approved a plan for take during the winter of 2022.
+During the winter of 2022 the Atlantic Flyway Council allocated the number of falcons to be taken among the Atlantic coastal states.
 This was accomplished by evaluation of two factors.
 These included: (1) the desire of each state to participate; and (2) the geographical distribution of passage falcons along the Atlantic Coast.
-Through this process, Virginia was allotted five passage Peregrine Falcons for the September 20 – October 20, 2019 trapping season.
+Through this process, Virginia was allotted five passage Peregrine Falcons for the September 20 – October 20, 2022 trapping season.

 - Only one passage Peregrine Falcon may be captured and possessed by a falconer.

 - Report of your take of a Peregrine Falcon is mandatory by calling (540)538-1021, no later than 10:00 pm on the day of capture.
 Your message must report your name, time of capture, location of capture, and USFWS falconry band number.

-- Upon reporting of the capture and possession (as required in #6 above) of the fifth passage peregrine, all falconers authorized to take a falcon will be contacted by telephone to inform them of the season closure, and the Department’s website will be updated to report the season closure.
-All permittees must be accessible by telephone from September 20 until the season closes, or they must check the Department’s website each day to determine whether the season is open or closed.
+- Upon reporting of the capture and possession (as required in #6 above) of the fifth passage peregrine, all falconers authorized to take a falcon will be contacted by telephone to inform them of the season closure, and the Department’s web site will be updated to report the season closure.
+All permittees must be accessible by telephone from September 20 until the season closes, or they must check the Department’s web site each day to determine whether the season is open or closed.
 No attempts to take a peregrine falcon are authorized after notification of season closure.